-A comparison of the above TCR of £12,433k (10.04% of RWA) with the capital resources figure of £27,832k provides the Board with assurance that the Society has adequate capital resources in terms of amount and quality.
+A comparison of the above TCR of £11,070k - 9.34% of the RWA of £118,472k - with the total capital resources figure of £28,342k provides the Board with assurance that the Society has adequate capital resources in terms of amount and quality.
 In addition, the results of the Pillar 2B scenario testing set out within the Society's ICAAP provides further assurance across the planning horizon.

 The Society's CET1 ratio provides a risk-based measure of capital adequacy.
 It is calculated as audited CET1 capital as a proportion of RWA.
-As at 31 December 2018, using audited capital, this was 22.3% (Dec 2017 audited CET1 ratio: 21.0%), compared with the current minimum CRD IV requirement of 4.5% under Basel III.
+As at 31 December 2019, using audited CET1 capital, this was 23.73% (Dec 2018 audited CET1 ratio: 22.3%), compared with the current minimum CRD IV requirement of 4.5% under Basel III.